gojutin/loopr/README.md

 var people = ["Erlich", "Dinesh", "Monica", "Gilfoyle"];
 var myLooprObject = Loopr(people).begin("Hello, ").end("!").whisper().ul(target);

-//And this is what you would see
+//And this is what you would see on your page.
 *hello, erlich!
 *hello, dinesh!
 *hello, monica!